 If you know what the law is in Arizona, you would already know that rioting and violent protesting is illegal.
 However, SB 1142 would have taken that further to include protesters being arrested and made liable for their actions.
 Not only that, but if they were found at a protest, and if they were organizing said protest that “could have” turned violent, their assets would have been seized by the state- including their homes, vehicles, and other possessions.

 Many thought this was a drastic overreach of power, in addition to these measures being wholly unconstitutional.
-While many conservative lawmakers supported the bill, there were also a good number who were against it.
+While many conservative lawmakers supported the bill, there was also a good number who were against it.

 Fortunately, no one’s First Amendment rights are going to be violated, as this was struck down in a bi-partisan effort in the Arizona House of Representatives.